 The $_I$ subscript of the $X$ and $Y$ components in axis description indicates that they correspond to electric current.

-IMVS (Intensity Modulated Photovoltage Spectroscopy) does also use Nyquist plots but with subscript $_V$.
+IMVS (Intensity Modulated Photovoltage Spectroscopy) does also use Nyquist plots but the “In-phase” and “Quadrature” components have the subscript $_V$.

 Nyquist plot for serial RC